Blue toruses = 13 protons

 The proton nanotube nucleus (= 13 blue proton torus) has a negatively charged outer electron nanotube (= 6 red electron torus),

 The rest of positron emitted.
-The energy for pair production served by N13 nucleon.
+The energy necessary for pair production can be assisted by the N13 nucleus.

 Click on image for Carbon 13 nuclear structure